srobo/kitbook/Home.md

 # Student Robotics Kit Operations Documentation

 This is the Kit Coordinator's documentation.
-The Kit Coordinator is responsible for ensuring the existence of the kit all everything associated with that.
+The Kit Coordinator is responsible for ensuring the existence of the kit and everything associated with that.

 ## Subordinate Roles